shalatan/shalatan.github.io/android.md

 ### Compose
 [🔝](#table-of-contents)

-*Jetpack compose is a modern oolkit for building native Android UI.
+*Jetpack compose is a modern toolkit for building native Android UI.
 Compose simplifies and accelerates UI development on Android with less code, powerful tools and inuitive Kotlin APIs*
 - `Key Terms` :
   - `Composition` : Description of UI built by Compose when it executes composables.
   - `Initial Composition` : When composables gets drawn for the first time.
   - `Recomposition` : When composables (and their children) gets redrawn automatically when the value is updated.
+The only way to modify the Composition is through recomposition.
   - `State` : State or MutableState are interfaces that can hold some value and trigger UI updates whenever that value changes.
 - `Annotations` :
   - `@Composable`: Composable funtions are the functions where you define app's UI programmatically by describing how it should look and providing data dependencies.
   - `@Preview`: Annotation to preview the composable functions within Android Studio.
 Not applicable for composable functions which does not take in parameters.
 - `Modifiers` : Modifier tell a UI elemnet how to lay out, display, or behave within its parent layout, add high-level interactions, such as making element clickable. *As a best practice, your function should include a Modifier parameter that is assigned an empty Modifier by default.*
+  - `ContentPadding` : To maintain the same padding, but still scroll your content within the bounds of your parent list without clipping it, all lists provide a parameter called contentPadding
 - `Elements`
   - `Text` :
   - `Surface` : Allows the customizing like shape and elevation of items.